supplier audit inside china factory for execution risk evaluation

 A factory audit answers one question:

-But it does not answer the more critical one:
+But it does not answer the more critical question:

 This is the gap.